*The printable catalog is subject to change. For the most up-to-date program requirements, information and course listings, explore our website.

 Prerequisite: TA 318 or equivalent., Units: 3

-Analyzes the tax treatment, tax problems and tax-planning techniques of corporations and flow-through entities engaged in multistate activities.
-Emphasis is on California law with substantive discussion of other states.
-Topics include: Constitutional limitations on states' ability to tax multistate corporations and flow-through entities, new developments in state doing business standard, state tax treatment of S corporations, partnerships and LLCs, computation of income, business vs. nonbusiness income, formula apportionment, unitary taxation and water's-edge elections.
+Analyzes the tax treatment, tax problems and tax-planning techniques of corporations and flow through entities engaged in multistate activities.
+Emphasis is on California law and how it applies to businesses organized or doing business in the state.
+Topics include: Constitutional limitations on states' ability to tax multistate corporations and flow through entities, new developments in California doing business standard, California tax treatment of S corporations, partnerships and LLCs, computation of income, business vs. nonbusiness income, formula apportionment, unitary taxation, combined reports, consolidated returns and water's-edge elections.
 Case studies are used to illustrate concepts.

 Presents a broad survey of the rules of US income taxation regarding international transactions.
 It will cover both "in-bound" transactions the treatment of non-resident aliens and foreign corporations investing and/or doing business in the united States, as well as "out-bound" transactions the treatment of US citizens and residents investing and/or doing business outside the US.